 Disclaimer: All content on this blog is for informational purposes only.
 If you use any of this information — you do so with this website’s encouragement to communicate with licensed medical professionals when making decisions about your health, presumably having done your own research, and in full knowledge of this website’s policies.
-Also, this page includes affiliate links.
-At no cost to you, I may receive a commission if you make a purchase using any of the affiliate links on this page.
+Also, this page includes affiliate links that I use to support my work.
+At no additional cost than what you buy on your own, I may receive a commission if you make a purchase.

 The weirdest thing I’ve learned since removing corn from my daughter’s diet and more corn safe foods entering our household is that my daughter’s allergies match… me.
 Used to think I was dairy/wheat gluten and she was dairy/wheat gluten/corn.

 Like, we removed all corn we found in our home from her diet and environment with a corn allergy support group’s recommendations and she’s back on the right track.
 So it’d be more accurate to say her food allergies are dairy/wheat&corn glutens.

 Then she started reacting to many more things and we removed those — all corn derivatives (like citric acid) and byproducts (synthetics).
 To make our home safe, we just started filtering all of those items out of our grocery lists and eliminating them from our lives.

 I started noticing my own body was happier with the removals for hers.
 Like, less bloating.
 Actually getting weight off.
 Here’s the kicker — removing all polyester has made my migraines I’ve had since 2009 stop.